-How to Day Trade With Less Than $25k
+How To Day Trade With Less Than $25k

 Day trading with less than $25k is not only possible, it’s a reality for many traders.
 The key is understanding the rules and regulations that govern this type of trading.
 The Financial Industry Regulatory Authority (FINRA) has specific rules for day traders, particularly those classified as Pattern Day Traders.
 But if you’re trading with a cash account, these rules don’t apply, and you can trade freely as long as you have the funds to deposit to cover your trades.